 Members of SACs will be appointed by the SAC Chair in consultation with their SAC and the Professional Director of JPAC.
 The number of members will be left to the discretion of the Chair, but generally no more than 10 would be expected.

-Members would normally be appointed for a minimum of 3 years.
 Overlap of membership should be ensured by the Chair to avoid turnover of the whole committee at the same time.